Koreans in Germany

 Koreans in Germany numbered 80,000 individuals As of 2009, according to the statistics of South Korea's Ministry of Foreign Affairs and Trade.
 Though they are now only the 14th-largest Korean diaspora community worldwide, they remain the second-largest in Western Europe, behind the rapidly growing community of British Koreans.
 As of 2010, Germany has been hosting the second-largest number of Koreans residing in Western Europe, if one excludes Korean sojourners (students and general sojourners).

-The largest community of Koreans is situated in the Frankfurt-Rhine Main Area, with 5,300 residents.
+The largest community of Koreans is situated in the Frankfurt-Rhine Main Area, which contains 5,300 residents.
 This area also contains German and European headquarters of large Korean companies such as Kia Motors, Hyundai, Samsung Electronics, LG International, SK Group, Nexen Tire.

 History

 South Koreans

-Kim Yu-taik, Chief of Economic Planning Board addresses workers to be dispatched to Germany from South Korea.
+Kim Yu-taik, Chief of Economic Planning Board, addresses workers to be dispatched to Germany from South Korea.
 1962-08-16.